Piyush22536/Chatty/README.md

 }
 ```

 Open `http://localhost:5173` in your browser.
+For pub/sub testing, open `http://localhost:5174` in a second browser (or incognito) logged in as a different user.

 ---